CloudLabsAI-Azure/TechExcel-Modernize-applications-to-be-AI-ready/Solution-Guide/Challenge-5.md

     ![](../media/h46.png)

-1. Minimize the Visual Studio Code.
+1. Minimize Visual Studio Code.

     - On the Let’s get you signed in page, select **Work or School account (1)** and then select **Continue (2)**.